kennyerss/csci451-project/README.md

 ## Resources Required

 We need chest X-ray datasets that include the race of the patient.
 Right now we're considering using data from [here](https://stanfordaimi.azurewebsites.net/datasets/192ada7c-4d43-466e-b8bb-b81992bb80cf).
 This has a .csv file with race labels for the patients in study 1.
 We're still looking for more data because knowledge is power.

+## What you will Learn

+Jay-U: I hope to learn about how to implement image classification algorithms with deep learning.
+Part of this will include learning about the different packages and algorithms available.
+I also hope to learn more about ways to identify algorithmic bias - the paper we have exposits this, and we should also do our own research on medical ethics.
+Being able to work in a team will also be important since I generally have worked alone in past classes.

+## Tentative Timeline

+By week 9 we should have our data and should have visualizations of the demographics of the data and some explanations of the chest radiographs.
+It would be good if we have decided on a deep learning package to use (PyTorch could be good, they also have a X-ray learning package)